 The airlines will provide you the money so that you can pursue your flight training according to their circumstances.

-You cannot simply choose a flight school and enroll there with the money airline provided.
+You cannot merely select a flight school and enroll there with the money airline provided.

-Airlines they partner with specific flight schools to train pilots in order to hire them in their airlines.
+Airlines they partner with specific flight schools to train pilots to hire them in their airlines.

 So there are flight schools affiliated with airlines that created training programs to fulfill airline pilot recruitment demand.

-Airlines tie-up with their chosen flight school and request them to maintain a good quality of flight training.
+Airlines tie-up with their preferred flight school and request them to maintain an excellent quality of flight training.

-Airlines are struggling to recruit pilots for the rising number of daily flights.
+There used to be a deficit of qualified pilots around the world before the COVID-19 crisis.
+Airlines were struggling to recruit pilots for the rising number of daily flights.

-The high cost of flight training tuition has discouraged many people from pursuing a career in the airliner cockpit.
+The high cost of pilot training tuition has discouraged many people from pursuing a career in the airliner cockpit.

-As a result, they have decided to fund students for their flight training.
+As a result, they decided to fund students for their flight training.

-However, this pilot training sponsorship comes with its own advantages and disadvantages.
+However, this pilot training sponsorship comes with its advantages and disadvantages.

-I believe you did not anticipate that the airline will pay you the money for free.
+I believe you did not anticipate that the airline will pay you the money without restraints.

 It will be unwise of the airline to not ask anything from you in return.